HR, Employers & Coronavirus: OSHA Compliance Amid COVID-19

 OSHA Interim Guidance

-In addition to a new alert, OSHA also issued interim guidance – Guidance on Preparing Workplaces for COVID-19.
+OSHA released a March 2020 booklet with recomendations intended to assist employers in providing a safe and healthful workplace – Guidance on Preparing Workplaces for COVID-19.
 The guidance, which draws from evolving information available from the HHS and CDC, is intended to help employers plan for an outbreak, namely by encouraging employers to identify risks specific to their workplace, and determine appropriate management and control measures.

 Some of the steps all employers can take to reduce workers’ exposure risks include: